inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 }
 ```

 Once you save this script the interpreter will execute it.
-If you press button A door 1 will open.
+If you press button A **door 1** will open.

 Here's another example:
 imagine an explosive barrel that blows up when you shoot it.
-The barrel also explodes when somebody pushes button B.
+The barrel also explodes when somebody pushes **button B**.

 ```
 function MyExplosion(barrel)